jex441/selectedwork/README.md

 - Next.js
 - Vercel
 - UploadThing for file uploads
+- React DND Kit for drag and drop functionality
 - Drizzle ORM

 It is in a state of rapid development.